 (a) No later than three years from the start of the relevant utilization;

 (b) On the subsequent placing on the market of any product developed by the utilization of a marine genetic resource of areas beyond national jurisdiction or on the subsequent generation of further results of utilization.

+6. The obligations in paragraph (5) are without prejudice to the protection of intellectual property rights and confidential information.

-6. Access to the original samples, data and information in the databases, biorepositories, gene banks, or other collections described in paragraph (4) may be subject to reasonable conditions, including but not limited to those related to:
+7. Access to the original samples, data and information in the databases, biorepositories, gene banks, or other collections described in paragraph (4) may be subject to reasonable conditions, including but not limited to those related to: